hollermay/hollertp/README.md

    telnet localhost 25
    ```
    You can manually input SMTP commands like **HELO**, **MAIL FROM**, **RCPT TO**, **DATA**, and **QUIT** to interact with the server..

+## How to Use
+After connecting to the server using telnet:

+1. Start with `HELO yourdomain.com`
+2. Specify sender with `MAIL FROM:<sender@example.com>`
+3. Specify recipient with `RCPT TO:<recipient@example.com>`
+4. Enter `DATA` to begin the email content
+5. Type your email content (multiple lines)
+6. End the email by typing a period (.) on a line by itself
+7. Type `QUIT` to close the connection

+Commands are case-insensitive and email addresses can be specified with or without angle brackets.

+For help with available commands, type `HELP` during your session.